regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 3:22-24
->22 Then the LORD God said, “Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and <span color="orange">take also from the tree of life, and eat, and live forever</span>”— 23 therefore the LORD God sent him out from the garden of Eden, to cultivate the ground from which he was taken.
-24 So He drove the man out; and at the east of the garden of Eden <span color="orange">He stationed the cherubim and the flaming sword</span> which turned every direction <span color="orange">to guard the way to the tree of life</span>.
+>22 Then the LORD God said, “Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and <span style='color:orange'>take also from the tree of life, and eat, and live forever</span>”— 23 therefore the LORD God sent him out from the garden of Eden, to cultivate the ground from which he was taken.
+24 So He drove the man out; and at the east of the garden of Eden <span style='color:orange'>He stationed the cherubim and the flaming sword</span> which turned every direction <span style='color:orange'>to guard the way to the tree of life</span>.

 **Physical death**<br />
 *Happened later, because they lost access to the tree of life.<br />